 Step 5: Covering the ladder

-We are already done securing the ladder on top of your car roof; you are ready to transport it now.
+We are already done securing the ladder on top of your car roof; you are now ready to transport it.
 But this final step is to ensure extra safety for other people on the road and your vehicle.

 There are few other methods to maintain your ladders without a roof rack.
 You can also follow these methods if they seem more accessible to you.